Satwika-kollati/SalaryCalci/README.md

    cd SalaryCalci
    ```

-3.Open index.html in your web browser to view the project.
+3. Open index.html in your web browser to view the project.

 ## 💡 Key Calculations
 - Tax calculation based on the latest Indian tax slabs